del18687058912/MGC-Project/README.md

 Full information about installing __FFmpeg__ can be found on it's [ppa][ffmpeg-ppa] page.

 ### Pip
-[Pip][pip_wiki] is a package management system used to install and manage software packages written in Python.
+[Pip][pip-wiki] is a package management system used to install and manage software packages written in Python.
 You can install it as shown below:

 ```
 sudo apt-get -y install python-pip